On This Page

 As of Jan.1, 2018, Health Information Custodians are required to track privacy breach statistics and provide an annual report of these statistics to the Information and Privacy Commissioner of Ontario by March 2019.
-We reported this new requirement in the September 2017 issue of The Standard.

 The Commissioner has released further guidance on what should be included in these annual reports.
 You can read the detailed requirements here.

 Custodians should also note that, as of Oct.
 1, 2017, they are required to notify the Commissioner when personal health information is lost or stolen, or used or disclosed without authority.
 The exact circumstances when a custodian must notify the Commissioner are detailed in section 6.3 of the regulation under the Personal Health Information Protection Act, 2004.